savannainstitute/chestnut-burr-detection-from-drone/README.md

 1. **Flight Reconstruction**: Generate georeferenced orthomosaics (UTM projections), elevation surfaces (DSM/DTM/CHM), and point clouds (SfM) from drone imagery using Agisoft Metashape.
 2. **Canopy Segmentation**: Segment individual tree canopies from the CHM using a proximity-based watershed algorithm with control markers.
 3. **Image Selection**: Select the best drone image for each segmented canopy using image quality and sensor parameters.
 4. **Burr Detection**: Detect and count burrs for each tree using YOLO.
+Also supports training and hyperparameter tuning.

-This README documents steps 1–3.
-Sample data for a full test run is available (see below).
+This README documents each step.
+Sample data for a full test run is available via Google Drive (see below).

 ---